samolisov/bazel-llvm-bridge/README.md

     archive with an LLVM package for your platform.
 The package must be unarchived into a local directory.

- 1. Set up the `LLVM_INSTALL_PREFIX` environment-variable.
+ 1. Set up the `LLVM_INSTALL_PREFIX` environment variable.
 The variable must contain a path to a local LLVM installation:

     ```bash